pequet/cursor-project-boilerplate/.github/instructions/207-timestamp-accuracy-protocol.instructions.md

 ---
 description:  Requires system commands for generating accurate timestamps
-globs: "*,**/*"
+applyTo: "*,**/*"
-alwaysApply: true
 ---

 # 207: Timestamp Accuracy Protocol

 FOR any timestamping requirement (e.g., logs, filenames, documentation updates), ALWAYS use a system command to fetch the current date/time.
 DO NOT use placeholders or manual entries.